Courses

 Main Campus

-DPT 652 - Evidence Based Practice
+DPT 652 - Evidence Informed Practice I

 This course focuses on preparing students to critically analyze research literature.
 Emphasis is placed on critically reading and interpreting published research in terms of applicability to the practice of health care professionals.
 Taught using discussions and lecture, this course provides a foundation for subsequent participation in research and evidence-based practice.